Raymondvonz/CodeWords/W8/readme.md

 ### B

 In the next few days I tried my best to get comfortable with coding.
 I put my ideas for the final design aside and just inmerse myslf in writing code.
+I am those kind of guy who learns from mistakes and pratices.
+I feel like l really need to hand on and start to make mistakes( or you can say create bugs)

 Attempt 1